Owners and Residents of the Jay Estate in Rye

 1813 - 1822

-“Blind Peter” dies in 1813 and John Jay inherits the Rye estate outright.
+“Blind Peter” dies in 1813 and John Jay inherits the remainder of the Rye estate outright.
 He asks his son Peter Augustus Jay to help maintain the farm while Blind Peter’s widow, Mary and her enslaved servants – Sylvia, Peter and Caesar still live there.

 Notable visitors to the Rye home include James Fenimore Cooper who draws ideas for his characters from the Jay household and also uses the waterfront setting for his first successful novel The Spy (1821).
 He gives the Jay home its name “The Locusts.”